delabassee/java-lab/lab4-preview.md

 1. Create a basic application

-In a directory, create a simple _Hello.java_ application.
+In a new directory, create a simple _Hello.java_ application:

+`
+nano Hello.java
+`

+with the following content:

 ```java
 class Hello {